laggingreflex/gfork/README.md

 gfork [OPTIONS] [NPM library or GitHub project]
 ```
 ```
 -c, --command               Command to execute after cloning.
 Inside repo dir with $repo variable name.
 -F, --forks-dir             Directory to put new forks in.
---root-dir-command  Command to execute in root-dir after --command exits cleanly.
+--rdc, --root-dir-command   Command to execute in root-dir after --command exits cleanly.
 -R, --rm-rf                 Remove everything in target dir before cloning.
+-N, --node-modules          Shortcut for --forks-dir="./node_modules".
+--here, .
+Do stuff (clone) in current directory. (alias: .)
--N, --nm            Shortcut for --forks-dir="./node_modules" -t, --token         Specify token manually (otherwise auto-retrieved) -n, --token-note    Note to use when getting token (default "Tokek for gfork").
+-L, --pull-request          Create a pull request from current branch. (opens default browser) (requires --here) -H, --fetch-pr              Fetch a PR from src. (shortcut to: git fetch src pull/42/head:#42) (requires --here) -t, --token                 Specify token manually (otherwise auto-retrieved) -n, --token-note            Note to use when getting token (default "Tokek for gfork").
 -f, --config-file           File to save config and token for future (default ~/.gfork) -u, --username              Your GitHub username (only 1st time) [optional: prompted if necessary] -p, --password              Your GitHub password (only 1st time) [optional: prompted if necessary] -r, --remote                Remote name to use for original library (default "src") -d, --domain                Use a different domain name than (default "github.com").
 In case you use 'acc1.github.com' in your SSH config
+--url-type                  Github URL type to use when cloning ('git@github.com/...' or 'https://<token>@github.com/...').
+Default: git
+--http                      Shortcut for --url-type=https.
+Use this if you haven't set up your SSH public key in github: https://help.github.com/articles/generating-an-ssh-key/
 ```
 ```
 Examples: